scale-tone/DurableFunctionsMonitor/README.md

 * Create a new AAD app (*Azure Portal->Azure Active Directory->App Registrations*).
 * On *Authentication* tab add a *Redirect URI* (should be like 'https://your-function-app.azurewebsites.net/api/monitor') and enable *ID tokens* **and** *Access tokens*.
-* Create a new Function App instance with JavaScript stack and setup *Easy Auth* with *AAD in Advanced Mode* for it.
+* Create a new Function App instance with *Node.js* stack and setup *Easy Auth* with *AAD in Advanced Mode* for it.
 Specify your AAD app's Client ID and 'https://login.microsoftonline.com/your-tenant-id/v2.0' as *Issuer Url*.
 Also set *Action to take when request is not authenticated* to *Allow anonymous requests (no action)* (since statics are hosted by the same endpoint, they should be accessible without authentication).
 * Set **AzureWebJobsStorage** configuration setting to the correct Azure Storage instance (the one that's being used by your Durable Functions).
 * Open **durablefunctionsmonitor.functions** folder with Visual Studio Code and deploy it to your Function App instance.
 * **IMPORTANT:** so far **any** user of your tenant can login to your freshly deployed Durable Functions Monitor.
 To restrict the list of allowed users you have two options: